NOAA-EMC/hpc-stack/docs/source/mac-install.rst

    brew install openssl@3

-Note the messages in the end of the installation.
+Note the messages at the end of the installation.
 Depending on what they say, users may need to add the location of the openssl@3 binaries to the environment variable ``$PATH``.
 To add it to the ``PATH``, run:

 .. code-block:: console